Want to Learn How to Fast for Lent and Why You Should Fast?

 If you have been on an extended fast from solid foods, it is a good idea to slowly reintroduce your system to solid food again.
 For instance, you may want to eat soup or salad for your first meal after a fast.
 Bananas or other soft fruit are also a great way to break a long fast.

-Many people never fast because they are afraid to do it or because they have never done it before.
+Many people never fast for Lent (or at other times) because they are afraid to do it or because they have never done it before.
 Don’t let fear or inexperience stop you from experiencing one of God’s greatest blessings.
 Probably all of the great heroes of the faith spent many hours fasting and praying unto the Lord.